towercity/cat-clicker/README.md

 # Cat Clicker - Two Cat Style

-A simple game in which you click one of two provided pictures of beautiful cats and watch as your score count soars!
+A simple game in which you click one of two provided pictures of beautiful cats and watch as your score counts soar!
 Used as an exercise in changing a project's goal and implementation as times goes on.

 ## Past versions